oceandatalab/OVL/doc/ovl/index.md

 ## FAQ (How to cite etc ...)

+If you are using a screenshot of the Ocean Virtual Laboratory portal in a public presentation or in a publication, we kindly ask you to add the following citation: from Ocean Virtual Laboratory portal https://ovl.oceandatalab.com/ and you can also add a short link of what you are showing in the caption using the "Share" button in the title bar at the top of the Ocean Virtual Laboratory portal.
+Additionally, if you are showing some Copernicus Sentinel data, you may need to add:
+Contains modified Copernicus Sentinel data

 ## Asking a question or reporting a bug

 Open an [issue](https://github.com/oceandatalab/OVL/issues) — for questions about